In this article:

-This menu is dynamic so if you chose all client requests saves as drafts, then you would also see a Send Request option.
-In this example, because the status is all drafts, there isn’t an option to change status.
+This menu is dynamic so if you chose all client requests saved as drafts, then you would also see a Send Request option.
+In this example, because the status is all drafts, there isn’t an option to change the status.

 This is also a nice way to bulk archive many tasks at once.
-Select the tasks you want archive, then right click and select Archive.
+Select the tasks you want to archive, then right-click and select Archive.

 Customize the Task List

-To start out, you have three main filters you can apply to your task list:
+To start, you have three main filters you can apply to your task list: